Consumer Rights

 What Is Ofcom?
 What Does It Do?

-It seems that not a week goes by without Ofcom being mentioned in the news, so it’s more than likely that you’ve heard of them.
-However, if you’re reading this, you might not be clued up on exactly what it does.
+It seems that not a week goes by without Ofcom being mentioned in the news, so it is more than likely that you have heard of them.
+However, if you are reading this, you might not be fully up to speed on exactly what they do.

 Ofcom stands for the Office of Communications.
 It is the regulatory and competition authority for the UK's communications industries.
 It keeps an eye on mobile and home phone services, broadband, TV and radio, the postal service, and the airwaves to ensure that consumers get the most out of their services without being taken advantage of.

-The Office of Communications is an independent body that the UK government approves to oversee communications services.
-Ultimately, it’s Ofcom’s job to make sure that companies are operating competitively, fairly, and in the public interest.
-They keep an eye on a full range of aspects to make sure services are working as they should be and that they are delivering the services to people that they’ve promised.
-To ensure customers are getting a fair deal and good service, they encourage competition between companies.
-In terms of the mobile space, this ensures that there is a varied range of networks and services available to customers.
+Ofcom is an independent body approved by the UK government to oversee communications services.
+Its job is to make sure that companies are operating competitively, fairly, and in the public interest.
+It monitors a range of aspects to ensure services are working as promised and that customers are getting a fair deal.
+In the mobile space, this encourages competition between networks and ensures a varied range of services are available to customers.

 Ofcom regulates the airwaves in the UK.
-These airwaves carry mobile signals that mobile networks need a licence to access.
-Ofcom issues these to networks like Vodafone and O2 with certain conditions for area coverage and service quality (like call reliability and data speed), which they must adhere to so they are delivering a trusted service to users.
+These airwaves carry mobile signals, and networks need a licence from Ofcom to access them.
+Licences are issued with specific conditions around area coverage and service quality, such as call reliability and data speed, which networks must adhere to.

-Mobile networks have to report their coverage data to Ofcom so that it can create resources for consumers.
-It turns this information into coverage maps so customers can check which network has the best service in their area.
+Mobile networks must report their coverage data to Ofcom, which uses this information to produce coverage maps.
+Customers can use these maps to check which network has the best service in their area.

 Competition

-As the regulatory and competition authority, Ofcom works to make sure that the market is competitive and isn’t dominated by any one service provider.
-Part of this work involves investigating mergers, like the Vodafone and Three merger, to make sure that they don’t harm competition or limit the range of services available to consumers.
-Another way Ofcom ensures fair competition is by overseeing that mobile virtual network operators (MVNOs) such as Tesco Mobile can operate off of the bigger networks’ service.
+As the regulatory and competition authority, Ofcom works to ensure the market remains competitive and is not dominated by any single provider.
+This includes investigating mergers, such as the Vodafone and Three merger, to ensure they do not harm competition or limit the range of services available.
+Ofcom also oversees that mobile virtual network operators (MVNOs) such as Tesco Mobile can access and operate on larger networks' infrastructure.

 1pMobile SIM Only Deals